shanusaras/Credit-Risk-Scoring-Loan-Default-Detection-Pipeline/README.md

 3. Access the app: Open [http://127.0.0.1:7860](http://127.0.0.1:7860) in your browser.

 ### API
-The REST API allows for programmatic access and integration into other systems.
-It is available both on the Hugging Face Space and when running locally.
+The REST API allows programmatic access and integration into other systems.
+It is available when running locally (FastAPI) and is deployment-ready.

-Example API usage with Python's `requests` library:
+Example API usage with Python's `requests` library (local):
 ```python
 import requests